 - Brunch with local treats on a farm or mountain hut.
 You’ll usually need to make reservations in advance

-- Fireworks start around 10:00 p.m. in larger tourist spots and cities
+- Fireworks start around 10:00 p.m. in larger tourist spots and cities.
+A dry and hot summer might lead to some places banning fireworks due to the risk of wildfires.

 - Trychler parades in the village in the evening.
 Trychlers typically ring cowbells continuously while walking